temenostech/temenos-platform-documentation/docfx_project/home/techguides/git-folder-standardization.md

  ![](./images/tafjdb.png)

-The Git Folder Standardisation allows you to add the db.properties file into the TAFJDB.zip.
+The Git Folder Standardization allows you to add the db.properties file into the TAFJDB.zip.
 The db.properties file contains the db name, clientdb user and pass:

  ![](./images/db.properties.png)